kln12/Interview_questions/README.md

 4. CMD vs RUN
 5.Entrypoint vs
 5.where docker container are stored
 6.in docker (. dot ) in docker build and what can if we remove
+Difference between docker stop and docker kill?
+What version of docker you have used?
+Speciic reason to use that particular version?
+Can we have multiple CMD in Dockerfile?
+What is the difference between ADD and COPY docker instructions in Dockerfile?
+Types of network in docker? if you dont specify network to deploy on which network the conatiner will be created?
+Explain a sample dockerfile that you have used in your project?